-Think about what your goal is.
+Think about what your primary goal is.
 Was going to grad school really the only path to achieving your dreams?
 Did grad school need to happen now?

-If grad school truly wasn’t an option anymore, what would you do?
-Long-term plans are important, but it’s also important to grow every day in some way.
-Avoid staking your entire future on one major event (i.e. getting into graduate school).
+If grad school truly weren’t an option anymore, what would you do?
+Long-term plans are important, but what is also important is growing every day in some way.
+Avoid staking your entire future on one major event (in this case, getting into a specific graduate school).

-If you were rejected but ALSO have acceptances, then a bird in the hand is usually worth two in the bush: if you applied to these schools, then you should be happy to attend.
-Accept one of these invitations and stop worrying about the rejections.
+If you were rejected but ALSO have acceptances, then a bird in the hand is usually worth two in the bush.
+If you applied to these schools, then you should be happy to attend, so accept one of the invitations and stop worrying about the rejections.

 However, if you are dealing exclusively with rejections, then you need to get to work analyzing what went wrong and what you want to do about it.